turbot/steampipe-plugin-tfe/docs/tables/tfe_organization_member.md

 List organizations the user has permission to see.

-Note: An `organization_name` must be provided in all queries to this table.

 ## Examples

 ### List all users who are members of the organization